barbosa89/packager/README.md

                 TextProcessing.php
                 Request.php

-In the services.php file, returns an array with an alias and the corresponding namespace and the following sintax:
+The services.php file, returns an array with an alias and the corresponding namespace and the following sintax:

     <?php